 What distinguishes public art is the unique association of how it is made, where it is, and what it means.
 Public art can express community values, enhance our environment, transform a landscape, heighten our awareness, or question our assumptions.
 Placed in public sites, this art is there for everyone, a form of collective community expression.
 Public art is a reflection of how we see the world – the artist’s response to our time and place combined with our own sense of who we are.

-Open-air pieces commissioned by municipalities such as sculptures and murals certainly fit the definition, but as an artist, don’t discount the importance of smaller pieces such as individual paintings on display in offices, hospitals, restaurants, coffee shops and other private companies that are open to the public.
+Open-air pieces commissioned by municipalities such as sculptures and murals certainly fit the definition, but as an artist, don’t discount the importance of smaller pieces such as individual paintings on display in offices, hospitals, restaurants, coffee shops, and other private companies that are open to the public.
 Many public art institutions such as the Macon Arts Alliance are wisely creating non-crypto, physical NFTs to make the information on public art more accessible, one example being the famous Otis Redding sculpture.

 How Does Having Public Art Help an Artist?